shmulik-kummer/fireblocks-task/README.md

 ## Features

-- Receives webhook notifications from Fireblocks.
+- Receives Transactional webhook notifications from Fireblocks platform
-- Check the balance of the expanse account.
+- Check the balance of the expanse accounts (support multiple accounts)
-- Tops up expense accounts from a treasury account if their balance is below the threshold.
+- Tops up expense accounts from a treasury account if their balance is below the threshold
 - Logs all relevant activities for monitoring and debugging.

 ## Project structure